AdobeDocs/experience-manager-65.fr-FR/help/sites-administering/salesforce.md

    >[!NOTE]
    >
    >La nouvelle configuration redirige vers une nouvelle page : **http://localhost:4502/etc/cloudservices/salesforce/developer.html**.
-Il s’agit exactement de la même valeur que celle que vous devez spécifier dans l’URL de rappel lors de la création de l’application d’accès distant dans Salesforce.
+Il s’agit de la même valeur que celle que vous devez spécifier dans l’URL de rappel lors de la création de l’application d’accès à distance dans Salesforce.
 Ces valeurs doivent correspondre.

 1. Log in to your salesforce account (or if you do not have one, create one at [https://developer.force.com](https://developer.force.com).)
 1. In Salesforce, navigate to **Create** > **Apps** to get to **Connected Apps** (in former versions of salesforce, the workflow was **Deploy** > **Remote Access**).